 - Hard max: the price where you stop, even if you love the house.

-That hard max should reflect monthly payment, cash reserves, and realistic repair costs—not just what a lender says you can qualify for.
+That hard max should reflect monthly payment, cash reserves, and realistic repair costs.
+Do not base it only on what a lender says you can qualify for.
+Talk with your lender, and review your estimated payment and cash to close.
+The CFPB also explains what a Loan Estimate includes.

 Use comps like a grown-up, not like a comment section

-Comps (recent comparable sales) help you decide whether the winning price is supported by the market.
+Comps, or recent comparable sales, help you decide whether the winning price is supported by the market.

 A clean comp approach looks at: